Impact of black hole spin on low-mass black hole-neutron star mergers: Introduction

 \section{Introduction}

 Multi-messenger events, involving observations of both gravitational waves and electromagnetic signals, offer a more complete picture of the underlying physics.
-A landmark example of this was the first confirmed multi-messenger event; the binary neutron star merger GW170817~\citep{2017PhRvL.119p1101A, grb} (with electromagnetic counterpart EM170817~\citep{doi:science_em170817, multimessenger1}).
+A landmark example of this was the first confirmed multi-messenger event; the binary neutron star merger GW170817~\citep{2017PhRvL.119p1101A, grb} (with electromagnetic counterparts AT2017gfo and GRB170817A~\citep{doi:science_em170817, multimessenger1}).
 This event confirmed the promise of multi-messenger astronomy and provided a wealth of astrophysical insight.
 It placed constraints on the tidal deformability of neutron stars, setting an upper bound of $\Lambda \leq 800$.
-Furthermore, the associated short gamma-ray burst, GRB170817A~\citep{gammaray, integral}, was observed just $\qty{\sim 1.7}{\ms}$ after the merger by the Fermi Gamma-ray Burst Monitor and INTEGRAL.
+Furthermore, the associated short gamma-ray burst, GRB170817A~\citep{gammaray, integral}, was observed just $\qty{\sim 1.7}{\second}$ after the merger by the Fermi Gamma-ray Burst Monitor and INTEGRAL.
 This near-simultaneity offered a unique opportunity to test the propagation speed of gravitational waves, confirming consistency with the speed of light and providing a validation of general relativity~\citep{grb}.

 In contrast, for black hole-neutron star mergers the occurrence of tidal disruption---and thus the likelihood of an electromagnetic counterpart---depends on several key parameters (see~\cite{reviewfoucart, reviewkyutoku} for recent reviews and references to the relevant literature).
 These include a low mass ratio, defined as